Spring classes start January 5, 2016!

 Classroom / Skills Lab

-They will be on the following days: Mondays, Wednesdays, and some Saturdays.
+They will be on the following days: Tuesdays, Thursdays and some Saturday s

 Students must be present for a minimum of eighty five percent (85% of the didactic and practical aspects of the course).However, failure to be present and successfully fulfill all skill and knowledge evaluations may still prohibit a student from course completion.